- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Fourth Degree Criminal Sexual Conduct Cases Trial Process

-Although 4th degree CSC is a misdemeanor, the justice system treats it as a felony.
+Although 4th-degree CSC is a misdemeanor, the justice system treats it as a felony.

-Typically, a misdemeanor charge is handled at the district court level, however a felony charge starts at the district level and is completed in the circuit level court.
+Typically, a misdemeanor charge is handled at the district court level, however, a felony charge starts at the district level and is completed in the circuit-level court.

 If your case isn’t dropped at this stage, your case proceeds to the circuit-level court.
-The justice system does allow an accused to plead guilty or no contest at the district court level, however sentencing for a fourth degree CSC can only take place at the circuit court level.
+The justice system does allow an accused to plead guilty or no contest at the district court level, however sentencing for a fourth-degree CSC can only take place at the circuit court level.

-This means one way or another; you have to go to both courts for your charge, unless your attorney succeeds at getting your charges dropped at the district level or negotiates with the state and gets the court to accept a lower sex crime plea, such as attempted fourth degree CSC.
+This means one way or another; you have to go to both courts for your charge, unless your attorney succeeds at getting your charges dropped at the district level or negotiates with the state and gets the court to accept a lower sex crime plea, such as attempted fourth-degree CSC.

-Possible Defenses for Fourth Degree CSC
+Possible Defenses for Fourth-Degree CSC

 Facing a criminal sexual conduct charge is never a pleasant experience, irrespective of the degree of your charges.
-Upon a conviction, your life may change completely for the rest of your life.
+Upon conviction, your life may change completely for the rest of your life.

-Some possible defense strategies for a fourth degree CSC include:
+Some possible defense strategies for a fourth-degree CSC include:

 - False Accusation: it’s not uncommon for a person to lay false accusations of sexual misconduct on others.
 If this is the case with your charges, your defense attorney can use false accusations as a strategy.
 However, you have to prove through evidence that your charges are false.